KIT-ISAS/iviz/iviz/README.md

 * **Alpha:** Sets the transparency of the robot.
 * **Metallic:** Sets the metallic property of the robot shader.
 This controls how reflective the robot is.
 * **Smoothness:** Sets the smoothness property of the robot shader.
 This indicates how 'polished' the robot's surface is.

+Finally, hidden in **Prefixes and Suffixes** are two fields.
+These control how links are connected to TF frames.
+If the fields are not empty, then each link read from the robot specification will be adjusted with the given prefix and suffix, and the result will be the TF frame that controls it.
+Thus, if you have multiple robots of the same type, you can add a prefix and publish a different set of TF frames to target each robot separately.

 ![image](../wiki_files/robot_new.png)